atanjy/actually-useful-ai-breakouts/README.md

 # Actually Useful AI Breakout Sessions
 >[!IMPORTANT]
 >[Set up your free trial](/set-up-your-free-trial.md) if you have not done so.
-You will need it for the breakout exercises.
+You will need it for the lab exercises.

 ## Breakouts
 **1. Connect Data Sources**